Collection and Processing

 Landfill Gas Collection System

-- Prior to 1982, the landfill gas was burned before being released into the atmosphere.
+- Prior to 1982, the landfill gas at Fresh Kills was burned before being released into the atmosphere.
 Combustion transforms the methane in landfill gas into carbon dioxide, which is less harmful to the atmosphere.
 Since 1982, the landfill gas has been treated and recycled instead of burned.

 Leachate Collection System

-Leachate is created when rainwater percolates through waste and picks up particles, including potential contaminants, from the garbage along the way.
-The leachate collection system consists of walls, drains, and wells that collect the leachate and prevent it from migrating into the adjacent soils and surface water.
-The collected leachate is then pumped to a treatment plant that separates the water from the waste materials.
+Leachate is created when rainwater percolates through decomposing garbage and picks up particles, including potential contaminants, from the garbage along the way.
+At Freshkills Park, the soil underlying the waste is made of a fine silt clay with low permeability.
+The clay has prevented the leachate from migrating into deeper layers of soils below the landfill.
+Around the mounds, trenches, cut-off walls, pipes, and pumps are designed to collect the leachate that migrates laterally through the mounds.
+The collected leachate is pumped to a treatment plant that separates the water from waste materials.